naputami/Fullstack-TodoApp/README.md

 ## Deployment Using Docker
 To ensure that the app can run seamlessly on various servers, i utilized Docker for deployment.
 Docker provides an isolated environment for the app, enhancing portability and security.
 ### Building Container Using Docker Compose
-Before building the Docker image, I build the React code using the `npm run build` command and then copied it to the flask folder to be served by the Flask app.
+Before building the Docker image, I build the React code using the `npm run build`.
+The static files from the building process then is served

 I used Dockerfile to build image for Flask app.
 ```
 FROM python:3.10
 COPY . /app